Design is a creative problem.

 The winning workflow looks like this:

-Trying to do all of this inside a design canvas slows everything down.
+Trying to do all of this inside a single design canvas slows everything down.

 The Technical Architecture